go-gitea/docs/content/doc/features/authentication.en-us.md

 ## FreeIPA

-- In order to login to Gitea using FreeIPA credentials, you need to create a bind account for Gitea to use:
+- In order to log in to Gitea using FreeIPA credentials, you need to create a bind account for Gitea to use:

 -  On the FreeIPA server, create a `gitea.ldif` file, replacing `dc=example,dc=com` with your DN, and providing an appropriately secure password:
 ```